The house from the 1880s book "Morris's Views of Seats"

 Built / Designed For: Sir Richard Hill

 House & Family History: Hawkstone was built for Sir Richard Hill in 1720, and then greatly enlarged by his son, Sir Rowland, in 1750.
-The 3rd Viscount Hill died in bankrupt in 1895, which forced the sale of the House's contents and the sale of the Estate in the early 20th century.
+The 3rd Viscount Hill died in bankrupt in 1895, which forced the sale of the house's contents and the sale of the estate in the early 20th century.
 The reduced Hawkstone Estate was purchased in 1906 by the Liberal politician George Whitely, later 1st Baron Marchamley.
-After Lord Marchamley's death in 1925 Hawkstone was listed for sale; it was purchased in 1926 by the Roman Catholic Redemptorist Order, who used the House as a seminary until 1973.
+After Lord Marchamley's death in 1925 Hawkstone was listed for sale; it was purchased in 1926 by the Roman Catholic Redemptorist Order, who used the house as a seminary until 1973.
 In 1974 the seminary was relocated, and, beginning in 1975, Hawkstone served as a pastoral and retreat center.
-The Redemptorists listed the House for sale in 2014.
-In June 2017 the Estate was purchased by The Distinctly Hospitable Group, who reopened the House in 2018 as an upscale wedding and event venue.
+The Redemptorists listed the house for sale in 2014.
+In June 2017 the Hawkstone Estate was purchased by The Distinctly Hospitable Group, who reopened the house in 2018 as a hotel and upscale wedding and event venue

 John Bernard (J.B.)
 Burke, published under the title of A Visitation of the Seats and Arms of the Noblemen and Gentlemen of Great Britain and Ireland, among other titles: Vol. II, p.
 74, 1853.

 John Preston (J.P.)
 Neale, published under the title of Views of the Seats of Noblemen and Gentlemen in England, Wales, Scotland, and Ireland, among other titles: 2.S.
 Vol. III, 1826.

 Title: Biographical Dictionary of British Architects, 1600-1840, A - SOFTBACK

 Book Type: Softback

 Title: Glory of the English House, The